-The United States Diplomacy Center is actively seeking artifacts that represent American diplomacy and the work of the United States Department of State.
+The National Museum of American Diplomacy is actively seeking artifacts that represent American diplomacy and the work of the United States Department of State.
 These artifacts can come from a variety of individuals and sources.
 Anyone currently or previously working in a diplomatic capacity might have objects that could be a good fit for our collection.
 If you have items you might be interested in donating, please email us for more information.

 Specific areas of collecting interest include (but are not limited to) objects which illustrate the following: